Wireless-Innovation-Forum/Spectrum-Access-System/src/harness/reference_models/propagation/ehata/README.md

   - the minimal value for the effective cbsd height being 20m instead of 30m
   - the mobile effective height not used (structural height used instead)
-  - modification of formulas used to compute the terrain effective height between 3km and 15km (due to an issue in original formulas)
+  - modification of formulas used to compute the terrain effective height between 3km and 15km (due to an issue in original formulas), and to use terrain strictly included within the 3km and 15km range.

 In addition all the code has been ported to use double instead of float, using a global #define in `ehata.h`.
 This allows much more consistent results across existing